-You're ready to take a break and you've seen pictures of Colorado's majestic landscapes reaching 2 miles into the American sky and you think this may be someplace you'd like to see.
-It'd take a few lifetimes to see, enjoy, experience, feel and reach all that Colorado has to offer.
+You're ready to do some vacation planning.
+You could really use a break, and you've seen pictures of Colorado's majestic landscapes reaching 2 miles into the American sky.
+This is someplace you'd like to see and experience.
+It would take a few lifetimes to see, enjoy, experience, feel, and reach all of what Colorado offers.
 So, we're here to help you with your Colorado vacation planning and the best way to maximize your time while in Colorado.

 With so much going on in Colorado it’s best to identify your vacation passion and the passions of the group or other person you are traveling with.
 Here is a list of considerations to help you get the best Colorado vacation experience.

-There are 25 ski areas in Colorado not including cross-country ski touring centers.
-It’s best to investigate your options as to what they have to offer, type of terrain, expense, apres ski activities, and more.
-Before you start to check them out it’s best to understand the abilities and expectations of your group.
+There are 25 ski areas in Colorado, not including cross-country ski touring centers.
+First, understand the abilities and expectations of your group.
+Then investigate your options for what they offer, type of terrain, expense, apres ski activities, and more.

-If you’re vacationing with a mix of skiers and snowboarders as well as ability level.
-It’s best to take a close look at the resorts that have terrain parks as well as blue and expert-level ski runs.
+If you’re vacationing with a mix of skiers and snowboarders, as well as ability level.
+It’s best to closely examine the resorts with terrain parks and a mix of blue and expert-level ski runs.
 The larger resorts will have the most options.

 If touring different resorts is what you have in mind.
 Staying in the Central part of Colorado is by far the most efficient.
 As all these resorts can be traveled to by car in a few hours.
-Or, skip the winter driving around and just stay at a more out-of-the-way resort and focus on your fun there.
+Or, skip the winter driving around, stay at a designated resort, and focus on your fun there.

 If being budget-minded is part of your vacation.
 Try planning your trip during the “off-season” or not “peak-season” times.
 Check out lesser-known resorts.
 In either case, you should be able to find deals on lift tickets and lodging.